DesayoEm/CoreTelecoms_customer_complaint_pipeline/README.md

 The transformation layer also implements a three-class architecture that separates value cleaning, DataFrame-level validation, and pipeline orchestration into distinct classes with single responsibilities.

 **DataCleaner:** Handles individual field cleaning (email validation, phone formatting, timestamp parsing).
-Contains no orchestration logic—pure transformation functions.
+Contains no orchestration logic, pure transformation functions.

 **DataQualityChecker:** Examines raw data and identifies records with validation failures.
 It then creates a separate DataFrame of problematic records with original invalid values intact.